WellsRC/Coronavirus-2019/README.md

 CPHPT.m - Estimates the probability of travel used in the analysis using the time from symptom onset to hospitalization

+CPIPTM.m - Estimates the probability of travel used in the analysis using the time from symptom onset to first medical visit for various amounts of data

 ## Analysis

-DPCA.m - Runs the analysis needed for Figure1 using the time from symptom onset to first medical visit
+DPCAT.m - Runs the analysis needed for Figure1 using the time from symptom onset to first medical visit

-DPHA.m - Runs the analysis needed for Figure1 using the time from symptom onset to hospitalization
+DPHAT.m - Runs the analysis needed for Figure1 using the time from symptom onset to hospitalization

 WT.m - Computes the cumulative risk of the importation under a variety of travel weights (Used for Figure 2)